1 9 5 8 – 1 9 6 0 (UK)

-Brady rendered himself invisible by accident while testing his theory of “optical density”, and the government initially saw him as a security risk.
+Brady rendered himself invisible by accident while testing his theory of “optical density” at the Castle Hill Research Laboratory, and the government initially saw him as a security risk.
 Soon, though, they employed him for espionage work, which he managed to balance with his constant quest for an antidote to his predicament.

 The series was attacked at the time for being anti-Communist, and Frank Allaun MP called for it to be banned because it “created enmity towards other nations”.
 Yet curiously it was sold to Yugoslavia . . .

 The special effects were excellent for the time (usually achieved by an elaborate system of wires) and included the sight of a wine glass raised to unseen lips, springs on chairs going down as though sat upon, and a cigarette puffing in mid-air.